 Chemistry forms the link between the fundamental principles governing the nature of the universe and the science of life.
-Chemistry education at SNU provides focus on a variety of inter-disciplinary areas, spanning different scientific disciplines as well as non-traditional areas in the arts and humanities; e.g. a Major in Chemistry can be combined with a Minor in Life Sciences at SNU.
+Chemistry education at Shiv Nadar University, Delhi NCR provides focus on a variety of inter-disciplinary areas, spanning different scientific disciplines as well as non-traditional areas in the arts and humanities; e.g. a Major in Chemistry can be combined with a Minor in Life Sciences at SNU.
 Or you can pursue a Major in Chemistry with a specialization in either Chemical Physics or Chemical Biology.

 Our research programs reach across the campus and beyond, linking together departments, schools, interdisciplinary centers and internship opportunities in the chemical industry and national labs.
-University-wide elective (UWE) courses in the curriculum allow students unprecedented freedom to explore subjects outside their chosen major.
-This flexible and broad curriculum curriculum prepares students not just for a career in chemistry upon graduation, but for a leadership role in the world as well.
+University-Wide Elective (UWE) courses in the curriculum allow students unprecedented freedom to explore subjects outside their chosen major.
+This flexible and broad curriculum prepares students not just for a career in chemistry upon graduation, but for a leadership role in the world as well.

 Student Learning Outcomes

-The Chemistry Major at SNU provides training for students planning careers in the chemical sciences.
-At graduation, Chemistry Majors will have a set of fundamental competencies that encompass a core knowledge base in Chemistry, technical skills, and life skills to enhance future career prospects in a changing world.
+The Chemistry Major at Shiv Nadar University, Delhi NCR provides training for students planning careers in the chemical sciences.
+At graduation, Chemistry Majors will have a set of fundamental competencies that encompass a core knowledge base in Chemistry, technical skills and life skills to enhance future career prospects in a changing world.

 Students will demonstrate an understanding of major concepts, theoretical principles and experimental findings in chemistry.

 - Master the fundamentals in the basic areas of organic, inorganic, analytical, physical, material and biological chemistry, and demonstrate a firm foundation in the fundamentals and applications related to existing chemical and scientific theories.